codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/service-accounts.md

 This allows pipelines to seamlessly authenticate to Amazon ECR via service account credentials, enhancing security and simplifying access management.

 There are two requirements:
 1. Set the option to authenticate via service accounts at the account level for pipelines.
-Only Codefresh accounts can do this.
 See [Advanced options for pipelines]({{site.baseurl}}/docs/pipelines/configuration/pipeline-settings/#advanced-options-for-pipelines).
 1. Configure Amazon ECR integration to use service account credentials.
 See [Amazon ECR Container Registry pipeline integration]({{site.baseurl}}/docs/integrations/docker-registries/amazon-ec2-container-registry/).